jlab-sensing/ENTS-backend/README.md

 #### Flask Configuration

-The `CONFIG_TYPE` configures the Flask app to run in either `development` mode with value of `api.config.DevelopmentConfig` or `production` mode with a value of `api.config.ProductionConfig`.
-There is a `testing` mode with value of `api.config.TestingConfig` as well, but this is used for running unit tests and should not be used in production.
+The `CONFIG_TYPE` configures the Flask app to run in either `development` mode with value of `Development` or `production` mode with a value of `Production`.
+There is a `testing` mode with value of `Testing` as well, but this is used for running unit tests and should not be used in production.

 #### Database (Postgres)